plumed/plumed2/plugins/pycv/README.md

 differently than the plain ones, raising surprising errors.
 For example:

 >[!NOTE]
->Some Python configurations (e.g. Conda under Linux) require the Python shared library to be found in the LD_LIBRARY_PATH, ignoring the activated environment.
+>Some Python configurations (e.g. Conda or pyenv under Linux) require the Python shared library to be found in the LD_LIBRARY_PATH, ignoring the activated environment.
 This manifests itself with an error like: